AyeCode/invoicing/readme.txt

 * Privacy exporter only exports a maximum of 10 invoices - CHANGED
 * Show login link on invoice page if required - ADDED
 * Display currency in the "minimum amount" error message - ADDED
+* Use a responsive invoice table - ADDED

 = 2.0.7 =
 * Incompatibility issues with UX Builder from Flatsome - FIXED